 Human rights defenders

 Human rights defenders advocate for the realization and protection of one or more human rights and fundamental freedoms, such as equal treatment, freedom of speech or access to education.
-Sometimes they address human rights violations against a specific group, for example children, women or LGBTIQ+ people.
+Sometimes they address human rights violations against a specific group, for example children, women or LGBTIQA+ people.
 Many human rights defenders experience heavy resistance on their path to change.
 Because of their efforts, they face harassment, slander or even physical violence.

 What we offer for human rights defenders at risk